-Connectivity
+Internet Connectivity

-7.5 Providing the latest connectivity in new homes as well as the re-provision of business space will help support both homeworking trends as well as small to medium enterprises.
+7.5 Providing the latest internet connectivity in new homes as well as the reprovision of business space will help support both home working trends as well as meeting the needs of small to medium commercial enterprises.
 There are currently 130 businesses leasing space in Building 3.
 Of these, 70 have a web presence and list NLBP as their contact address.
 Providing a wide range of services, mainly professional, they represent a developing small business community which should be supported through high quality telecommunications connectivity.
 Superfast broadband for example is just one way of benefitting businesses through quicker file sharing, video conferencing, online data storage [reducing hardware costs], all providing a better customer experience.
 Local wireless connectivity may also be a consideration to support the changing nature of work and small business activity together with the changing nature of community facilities.